heremaps/xyz-documentation/docs/tools.md

 For now, the documentation consists of [a small number of example Jupyter notebooks](https://github.com/heremaps/xyz-spaces-python/blob/master/docs/notebooks/README.md) in the docs/notebooks directory plus an API reference, which is automatically generated from the docstrings in the code.

-### HERE MapsJS SDK
+### HERE Maps API for Javascript

-Your Data Hub Spaces can be accessed using the [HERE Maps API for JS API](https://developer.here.com/documentation/maps/3.1.19.0/dev_guide/topics/xyz-spaces.html
+Your Data Hub Spaces can be accessed using [HERE MapsJS](https://developer.here.com/documentation/maps/3.1.19.0/dev_guide/topics/xyz-spaces.html
 ) as of version 3.1.

 HERE Maps API for JavaScript provides a simple way to add the data presented as an XYZ space to the existing application.
 Also, HERE Maps API for JavaScript allows building a new application that uses HERE services, such as Routing, Geocoding, Fleet Telematics Advanced Data Sets and others, alongside with XYZ.